claire-wegner/fenceline-project/README.md

 ## About the project

-The data and R script included in this repository were used in the analysis for the research article by Wegner et al. (submitted to animal) titled “Behavioural response of dairy cows and calves to fenceline weaning after 4 or 6 months of full cow-calf contact”.
-The script also includes the creation of Fig. 3, Fig. 4 and Fig. 5.
+The data and R script included in this repository were used in the analysis for the research article by Wegner et al. (2025) titled “Behavioural response of dairy cows and calves to fenceline weaning after 4 or 6 months of full cow-calf contact”.
+The script also includes the creation of Fig. 4, Fig. 5 and Fig. 6.
 For details on study design, please refer to the materials and methods as written in the article.